coffeemesh/PDFCleanser/README.md

 - Put your pdf, this script and the exiftool in the same folder and then run the script.

 Refer to [exifTool](https://exiftool.org/install.html) on how to install their software

+# WHY DOES THIS EXIST?
+This exists because from aproximately 10 tools I have tried on Windows, none of them had worked properly.
+So I implemented it myself and it worked